DO1FFE/rb-map/README.md

 The repository also contains a small helper script `efa_stop_visits.py` that fetches live departures for a single stop via the public EFA VRR API.
-Run it with Python to print the currently monitored lines, courses and stops:
+Run it with Python to print the currently monitored lines, courses and stops.
+If the API request fails, the script prints an error message:

 ```bash
 python efa_stop_visits.py